CentraleNantesRobotics/ecn_install/README.md

 ## Overall setup

 Do not blindly run the `reinstall_from_scratch.bash` script but feel free to reuse existing parts to suit your needs.

+## Virtual Machine

+The `virtual_machine` folder has several files to keep the Virtual Machine up to date.